-Refer to the illustration on this and following pages, and proceed as follows:
+Refer to the illustrations on the following pages and proceed as follows:

 - a.
 Be sure the installation area is clean and dry. - b.
 Decide on the exact location before you remove the decal backing paper. - c.
 Remove the smaller portion of the split backing paper. - d.
-Place the sign in position, and slowly peel back the remaining paper, smoothing the sign as it is applied. - e.
+Place the sign in position and slowly peel back the remaining paper, smoothing the sign as it is applied. - e.
 Small air pockets can be smoothed out or pricked with a pin.